anakhavaishakham2005/ML-Password_Security_checker/README.md

 # 🔥 Overview

 Ever wondered how strong your password really is? 🤔 This ML-powered Password Strength Checker 🔍 analyzes your password and gives instant feedback on its security level.
 No more 123456 or password1, okay? 😏

 # 🛠 Features

-✅ Machine Learning Powered - Uses RandomForestClassifier to predict password strength.✅ Live Strength Prediction - Instantly checks if your password is Weak, Medium, or Strong.✅ Interactive UI - A sleek, animated interface that reacts to password strength.✅ Emoji Feedback - Because why not? 🎉😐😢✅ Fun & Engaging - We make security exciting! 🤩
+✅ Machine Learning Powered - Uses RandomForestClassifier to predict password strength.
+✅ Live Strength Prediction - Instantly checks if your password is Weak, Medium, or Strong.
+✅ Interactive UI - A sleek, animated interface that reacts to password strength.
+✅ Emoji Feedback - Because why not? 🎉😐😢
+✅ Fun & Engaging - We make security exciting! 🤩

 # 📸 Screenshots